-Like its relatively new change in name, Bengaluru (née Bangalore) is a beacon for an India of the future.
+Like its relatively new change in name at time of press, Bengaluru (née Bangalore) is a beacon for an India of the future.
 Billed as the nation’s ‘high-tech’ city, it is a forward-thinking metropolis, where sustainability and environmental protection are as important of technological advancement.
 And at the heart of it all is the world’s most environmentally sustainable luxury hotel.

 “Everything is so modern in Bengaluru.
 Even the name is so new that we ourselves haven’t got to grips with calling it that yet,” laughs Ajay Kumar Nayak, Chief Engineer at the ITC Gardenia ‘Bangalore’ – as he proudly walks us round the backstage area of the hotel.